-As we’ve established, DHT is very important for men, but for both men and women, it also brings on some undesired effects.
-Its concentration in the skin and hair follicles, in particular, can lead to two seemingly contradictory effects: the growth of body hair and the loss of hair on the head, which is also known as pattern baldness or androgenic alopecia.
+DHT contributes to the development of secondary sex characteristics in men, such as body hair and hair growth from the scalp.
+Conversely, it can also cause hair loss to happen at a quicker and/or earlier rate.
+Its concentration in the skin, scalp hair and hair follicles, in particular, can lead to two seemingly contradictory effects — the growth of body hair and the loss of hair on the head, which is also known as male pattern baldness or androgenic alopecia.

-Now that we understand how DHT ends up concentrated in the follicles, it’s time to really dive deep, and answer why DHT actually reduces hair growth.
-Once it has activated the androgen receptors in the hair follicles in the scalp, DHT actually shrinks them, and as a result it progressively shortens the hair growth cycle.
-This is why, over time, hair loss becomes worse and worse, so it is better to deal with it early on rather than to wait until it gets unbearably bad.
+Once it has activated the androgen receptors in the hair follicles in the scalp, DHT actually shrinks them, and, as a result, it progressively shortens the hair growth cycle.
+This may lead to other issues such as hair thickness that isn't quite what it used to be or hair that falls out more quickly, feels brittle and looks dry or damaged.
+This is also the reason why, over time, hair loss and its effects grow worse.
+It's best to deal with it early on, rather than wait until it gets unbearably bad.

 How DHT Affects Women

-Women can also experience an increase in DHT if their body produces more testosterone because of a specific endocrine (i.e. hormonal) health condition like polycystic ovary syndrome or if they develop an androgen-secreting tumor.
-In this instance, hair loss in women can actually be a sign of more urgent underlying health issues.
+Among postmenopausal women, as many as two-thirds suffer from hair thinning or hair loss, according to Harvard Medical School.
+Women can also experience an increase in DHT if their body produces more testosterone because of a specific endocrine (i.e., hormonal) health condition like polycystic ovary syndrome or if they develop an androgen-secreting tumor.

-Pattern hair loss, like other physical changes, can be scary, but now that you understand the science behind it you can start dealing with it.
-Natural DHT blockers might be the solution you need to achieve hair wellness.
+Pattern hair loss, like other physical changes, can be scary, but now that you understand the science behind it, you can begin dealing with it.
+Natural DHT blockers might be just the solution you need to combat thinning hair.